By Casey Reid 1 min read

 Essential Poker Rules and Variants

 The foundation of playing poker begins with understanding the rules and the most popular variants, primarily Texas Hold'em.
-The Texas Hold'em Rules specify that each player is dealt two private cards (hole cards), and five community cards are dealt in stages: the flop, turn, and river.
+The Texas Hold'em Rules specify that each player is dealt two private cards (hole cards), and five community cards are dealt in stages: The Flop, turn, and river.
 The goal is to create the best five-card hand possible.

 Other variants like Omaha, Seven-Card Stud, and Five-Card Draw follow different procedures but share core principles.
 For beginners, focusing on Texas Hold'em offers a manageable entry point due to its widespread popularity and detailed strategic resources.